-VisIt provides a Host Profile Window, shown in Figure 1.306, that you can use to manage your host profiles.
-You can open the Host Profile Window by choosing Host profiles from the Options dropdown menu.
-The Host Profiles Window is divided into two main areas.
+VisIt provides a Host profiles window, shown in Figure 1.305, that you can use to manage your host profiles.
+You can open the Host profiles window by choosing Host profiles from the Options dropdown menu.
+The Host profiles window is divided into two main areas.
 The left area contains a list of host profiles currently installed, as well as controls to create, delete, copy and export profiles.
 The right area contains two vertical tabs: Remote Profiles, used for installing profiles retrieved from a remote location; and Machines, which displays all attributes for the selected host profile.
 The Remote Profiles tab is useful for obtaining profiles that were not installed with VisIt.
 Machines has two sections contained in tabs displayed horizontally across the top: Host Settings and Launch Profiles.
-The Host Settings tab displays information for the selected machine, including nickname, full host name, aliases, username, and connection information.
+The Host Settings tab displays information for the selected machine, including the nickname, the full host name, aliases, the username, and connection information.
 The Launch Profiles tab displays a list of available profiles in the top section, and information for the selected launch profile in tabs on the bottom.